-In 2019, we held the fifth session of BPT branded competition series - BPT 2019 match in Hanoi, Vietnam, BPT 2019 match in Asia and BPT 2019 match in Europe successfully.
-We also held the 2019 "Boyaa" Chess League among nine universities in Yunnan; the 2019 "Boyaa" Landlords Competition in Changsha; the 2019 "Boyaa" Chess Competition in Shenzhen and Changsha; and the 2019 "Boyaa" Mahjong Competition in Zigong and Chengdu.
+During the fourth quarter of 2020, we held the online integrated server session of BPT branded competition series - BPT 2020 match in Southeast Asia and three 2020 "Boyaa" Chinese Chess Student-Care matches online successfully.
 "Boyaa" Competitions aim to promote the philosophy of public welfare by way of card and board games, and to guide and encourage our users to actively participate in public welfare undertakings through these competitions.
-We donated a total of RMB100,873 for environment protection and the public welfare program for students in poverty to the Red Cross Society of China, Shenzhen Branch through these events.
-Holding of public welfare events involve game users actively participating in the Boyaa games and public welfare undertakings, and thus further increase the loyalty of our users, and strengthen the influence of our "Boyaa" brand.
-Inheritance of the traditional culture of Chinese card and board games and brought good experience for the users.
+We donated a total of RMB30,000 for the public welfare program for students in poverty to the Shenzhen Nanshan Charity Community through these events.
+Holding of public welfare events involve our game users actively participating in the Boyaa games and public welfare undertakings, and thus further increase the loyalty of our users, and strengthen the influence of our "Boyaa" brand.
+Inheritance of the traditional culture of Chinese card and board games in the form of public welfare competition has created a healthy and green environment for card and board games and brought good experience for the users.

-In terms of gaming products, we provided a total of 78 online gaming product portfolio with a total of 11 languages as at 31 December 2019.
-During 2019, we still continued to focus on research and development ("R&D") of game products, innovation of gameplay, enrichment of game products and optimisation of user experience, we made efforts to refine our products and diversify our operation in a steady manner to improve the quality of our gaming products while also constantly exploring and trying new operation mode.
+In terms of gaming products, we provided a total of 75 online gaming product portfolio with a total of 11 languages as at 31 December 2020, while in the year of 2020, we continued to intensify in-depth market research and focus on research and development of game products, innovation of gameplay, enrichment of game products and optimisation of user experience, we made efforts to refine our products and diversify our operation in a steady manner to improve the quality of our gaming products while also constantly exploring and trying new domestic and overseas card and board games operation modes.